-Think of soil like a sponge, with large and small particles.
+Think of soil as a sponge, with large and small particles.

 “What happens when we squeeze a sponge?”
 Fite asked.
 “We are increasing the amount of solid matter.”

-Meanwhile at the soil surface, the fine feeder roots (which under ideal conditions can extend 4 to 7 times the drip line of the tree) are compromised, too.
-This reduces a tree’s ability to absorb water, oxygen and nutrients and ultimately leads to its decline.
+Meanwhile at the soil surface, the tree’s fine feeder roots (which under ideal conditions can extend 4 to 7 times the drip line of the tree) are compromised, too.
+This reduces its ability to absorb water, oxygen and nutrients.

 SOLUTION: Build away from a tree’s drip line and keep mowers and other machinery off of the soil.
 For existing trees under stress, add a mulch circle.
 (More on that below.)

 DEPRIVING TREES OF FALLEN LEAVES

 This is a tough one.
 I’m not sure I’m ready to shred my leaves and scatter them all over the lawn.
 But think about it.
 We spend time and money to rake up and dispose of one of our plants’ most important source of nutrients.
 Then we go to the store and buy it back again as mulch or soil additives.